What is an atheroma?

 An atheroma is removed on an outpatient basis and under local anesthesia.
 During the consultation all precautions are taken for your comfort and safety.
 The skin is numbed with a fine needle.
 An anesthetic solution with adrenaline is used to prevent the development of bruises.
 Careful injection of the atheroma is important for a gentle and painless surgical technique.
 Best visibility with an optical magnification is important to remove the atheroma “in one piece”, “en bloc” or as a whole.
 Complete removal of the cyst with the cyst wall intact reduces the risk of the groin bag returning.
 For optimal cosmetic results, the skin incision is aligned along the so-called skin tension lines.
 An atraumatic fine wound closure is an important prerequisite for fine scar healing.
 Depending on where the atheroma was removed, the stitches are removed after five to fourteen days.
 Depending on the affected body part and profession, incapacity to work lasts only a few days.
 If the removal is carried out for aesthetic reasons, a certificate of incapacity to work (sick note) may not be issued.

-The cost of removing an atheroma is calculated according to the effort involved.
-The cost of an atheroma operation depends on the size and location of the body.
-On our cost page we inform about the magnitude of the prices of our services.
+The cost of removing an atheroma is calculated according to the time and effort involved.
+The cost of atheroma surgery depends on the size and the area of the body.
+On our cost page we inform about the magnitudes of the prices of our services.

 In the run-up to a treatment for the surgical removal of a benign soft tissue tumor such as atheroma, patients usually inform themselves on the Internet about symptoms, possible forms of therapy and research for a suitable doctor.
 They also place a lot of importance on reviews and testimonials when it comes to minor surgery in order to find a doctor they want to trust.
 If you would like to read relevant patient testimonials about treatments at CenterPlast and view reviews, visit our testimonials page.

 Before and after pictures of the surgical removal of an atheroma